shunjizhan/Notes/formatted/js-fragment-knowledge.md

 ## Javascript runtime and task scheduling
-`Javascript runtime` refers to where javascript code is executed, such as google chrome, in which case the `javascript engine` is `v8`.
+`Javascript runtime` refers to where javascript code is executed, such as google chrome, in which case the `Javascript engine` is `v8`.
 All JavaScript engines implement specification of the language provide by ECMAScript, such engine works inside a JS Runtime which provides **additional features** to our scripts.
 For example, V8 does not have `WebAPIs`, which are given by runtime.
 In chrome browser JS runtime, browser provides `WebAPIs`, while in `Node` runtime, `WebAPIs` are given by C++ libraries.
 Other broswer JS runtime features are `AJAX`, and the `DOM tree` (node runtime doesn't have them).

 Javascript code is executed in **single thread**, but JS runtime is not: thread pool exists in JS runtime.